-As I work with my clients building successful relationships in today’s world of smart phones, social media and instant access, I am struck by the changes they are encountering in a dating world where no one even makes eye contact anymore much less strike up a conversation with an attractive stranger.
+As I work with my clients building successful relationships iI am struck by the changes they are encountering in a dating world.
+No one even makes eye contact anymore much less strike up a conversation with an attractive stranger.
 Is it fear?
 Is it just being too self absorbed?

 Some of those changes offer a funny, if sometimes sad, commentary on the relationship and dating world we live in today.

-- First dates are boring now because you already know everything about them from their Facebook profile or the Google search you did on them before you went out.
+1.First dates are boring now because you already know everything about them from their Facebook profile or the Google search you did on them before you went out.
 No surprises, no mystery.

 2. People think you’re weird if you call now, since everyone else emails, texts or tweets.
 It’s like “only call if it’s some kind of emergency.”
-And, deciphering some people’s abbreviated emails and texts is worse than trying to understand why the world is flat and not round.
+And, deciphering some people’s abbreviated texts is worse than trying to understand why the world is flat and not round.

 Therefore you think you are perfect and want to get the most bang for your buck.

 6. Making your relationship official by changing your status on Facebook is the kiss of death.
 If you have any sort of jealous streak, count on it rearing its ugly head as soon as you see a photo of him at happy hour with those co-workers he’s just “friends” with.

 7.When you are not interested in someone you can just block their call, or send the short “nice knowing you” text or email.
 No need for that awkward breakup conversation, where you might have to answer those hard questions like “why?” or “what happened?”.

 Well, the reality of all of this technological innovation is that, while communication styles may have changed, dating and relationships are still built and nurtured the same old-fashioned way.
 Frankly, while my client’s weddings are getting more and more connected to social media, nobody texts “I do.”

 Want more dating advice?
 Read On to find out top dating mistakes that may be holding you back…